 - 20.1.
 (USC: Palmetto Poison Center) Of the funds appropriated or authorized herein, the University of South Carolina shall expend at least \$150,000 on the Palmetto Poison Center. - 20.2.
 (USC: School Improvement Council) Of the funds appropriated to the University of South Carolina Columbia Campus, \$100,000 shall be used for the School Improvement Council. - 20.3.
-(USC: Child Abuse Medical Response Program) Of the funds appropriated to the University of South Carolina School of Medicine, not less than \$750,000 \$2,075,000 shall be expended for the Child Abuse and Neglect Medical Response Program.
-In addition, when instructed by the Executive Budget Office or the General Assembly to reduce funds by a certain percentage, the university may not reduce the funds for the Child Abuse and Neglect Medical Response Program greater than such stipulated percentage.
+(USC: Child Abuse South Carolina Children's Advocacy Medical Response Program System) Of the funds appropriated to the University of South Carolina School of Medicine, not less than \$2,075,000 \$3,200,000 shall be expended for the Child Abuse and Neglect South Carolina Children's Advocacy Medical Response Program System.
+In addition, when instructed by the Executive Budget Office or the General Assembly to reduce funds by a certain percentage, the university may not reduce the funds for the Child Abuse and Neglect South Carolina Children's Advocacy Medical Response Program System greater than such stipulated percentage. - 20.4.
+(USC: African American Recruitment) DELETED